CrypTegridy/Compliance/README.md

-# Compliance
+# Certificate of Compliance
 KYC &amp; Audit Compliance

-This repository contains cerificates of compliance including KYC certificates, audit certificates, risk analysis reports, incident reports and secured by CrypTegridy certificates.
+This repository contains secured by CrypTegridy certificates which includes KYC verification, smart contract audit verification, risk analysis and project ownership verification.

 Disclaimer of Representations and Warranties: